-The intent of having group assignments is to provide an opportunity for students to learn from each other in a more intimate setting than the classroom provides.
 Group work does NOT consist of dividing the assignment up into parts that may be completed by individuals and then throwing those parts together into one document.
-That is why a certain portion of the marks for each assignment are dedicated to how the assignment reads; it should flow as one piece of writing, not a collection of individual styles.
+It should flow as one piece of writing, not a collection of individual styles.
 Since you are considered to be working on the entire assignment together, you are all jointly and individually responsible for any infractions of academic integrity.
 This means that if one of you plagiarizes or fails to cite sources, all of you will receive the same penalty.
 You do not have recourse to the excuse that you personally did not complete that portion of the assignment - this is GROUP work.
 Please keep this in mind as you complete the Academic Integrity Declaration.
 That said, it is inevitable that students will take lead on certain parts of the assignment as they divide the work.
 As such, please note that every part of the written group project must be labelled with the name of the person(s) who wrote that section.
 It is essential that you include the author(s)' names in the headings of each section and subsection so that this will be included in the table of contents as well.
 This does not preclude the expectation that the document read as a single report that flows well as stated above.